antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming)),
 [AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MarkdownDocuments/Monad-code-generation-and-extension.md)].

-Here is a quote from [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming))] that fairly well describes why we choose to make a classification workflow monad and hints on the desired properties of such a monad.
+Here is a quote from [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming))] that fairly well describes why we choose to make a LSA workflow monad and hints on the desired properties of such a monad.

 > [...]
 The monad represents computations with a sequential structure: a monad defines what it means to chain operations together.
 This enables the programmer to build pipelines that process data in a series of steps (i.e. a series of actions applied to the data), in which each action is decorated with the additional processing rules provided by the monad. [...]